-By the way, even though Florida Eis is a must-visit for everyone in Spandau, you can find the ice cream in countless Berlin supermarkets and order it all over Germany.
+By the way, if you don't end up visiting Florida Eis you can find the ice cream in countless Berlin supermarkets and order it all over Germany.

-Ready for a little stroll through the old town?
-Take a stroll up Carl-Schurz-Straße, past the water on your left and right until you see Galeria Kaufhaus on your right.
-Turn right into Charlottenstraße and you'll already feel the historic flair of the old town of Spandau.
+Why don't you get your ice cream to go while and have a little stroll through the old town?
+Go up Carl-Schurz-Straße, past the water on your left and walk until you see Galeria Kaufhaus on your right.
+Turn right into Charlottenstraße and you're at old town of Spandau.

-In the middle of the old town of Spandau, you quickly forget that you are on the outskirts of Germany's largest city.
+In the middle of the old town, you can quickly forget that you are in Germany's largest city.
 The alleys and half-timbered houses in the old town are reminiscent of small-town charm.

-Stroll through the side streets and let yourself be enchanted by the historic buildings, the Gothic House or the St. Nikolai Church, the old houses and colourful facades.
-Do you feel the historical vibe around you?
-Then head for the next spot: the Spandau Citadel.
+Stroll through the side streets and let yourself be enchanted by the historic buildings, the Gothic House or the St. Nikolai Church, the old houses with colourful facades.

-Let's go back in time, or more precisely: to the High Renaissance.
-Hidden behind the trees and surrounded by the Havel, you'll find one of the best-preserved fortresses in all of Europe: the Spandau Citadel.
+Let's go back in time to the High Renaissance.
+Hidden behind the trees and surrounded by the river Havel, you'll find one of the best-preserved fortresses in all of Europe: the Spandau Citadel.

-In summer there are always big castle festivals here, and if you're lucky you'll see one of the many exhibitions there today!
-It's best to check on the internet beforehand to see if there's an exhibition on the citadel's programme today.
+In the summer there're always big castle festivals here, and if you're lucky you can see one of the many exhibitions there today!
+It's best to check online beforehand to see if there's an exhibition on the citadel's programme.

 Without a lot of frills and even before the Craft Beer Era, Spandauer Brauhaus has been serving Craft Beer since 1994.
-With hearty home cooking and one of the 13 in-house beers, you can enjoy a delicious meal here at reasonable prices and at the same time enjoy a view of the Havel.
+With hearty home cooking and one of the 13 in-house beers, you can enjoy a delicious meal at a reasonable price with a view of the Havel.